causalMedAnalysis/cmedR/README.md

   Fitted models for each mediator and the outcome

 - If `boot = TRUE`:
-  Fitted models for each mediator and the outcome
+  Fitted models for each mediator and the outcome.
   A data frame containing:
   - Point estimates for the mediation effects of interest
   - bootstrap confidence intervals